4 Consequences of Poor Asset Management in HealthcareMatt Slutz

 The primary goal of every medical facility is to keep patients safe while administering appropriate treatments and remedies for their conditions and illnesses.
 In most cases, hospitals, doctors and medical staff do an extraordinary job of ensuring patients are well taken care of.
 However, some studies now suggest that medical errors are prevalent enough to be the third leading cause of death in the U.S. Medical personnel are human and errors can happen, especially in the realm of organization and knowing exactly where vital medical devices, lab samples and medications are.

-These types of errors in asset management can result in operational slowdowns and serious medical consequences for the patients involved.
+These types of errors in Healthcare asset management can result in operational slowdowns and serious medical consequences for the patients involved.
 Not to mention, asset management using Excel, paper records or dated database systems leave plenty of room for error.
-Medical facilities that aren’t properly tracking assets could face consequences like these:

 #1 – Administering the wrong medication, running out of vital drugs, and medication theft

 Hospitals that fail to keep track of drugs appropriately can end up making all kinds of disastrous mistakes.
 Poor drug tracking can lead to mix-ups in medication, which in turn can lead to allergic reactions or dangerous drug interactions.
 Also, failing to keep track of drugs can mean that drug inventories suddenly run out, resulting in a life-saving medication being unavailable at the moment it’s needed most.
 In addition, it is not unheard of for medical staff, doctors and nurses to steal medications that they can resell on the black market, or take for their own recreation.